 The Cambridge History of the Native Peoples of the Americas: Volume I, North America edited by Bruce G. Trigger and Wilcomb E. Washburn.
 The first comprehensive history of the native peoples of North America from their arrival in the western hemisphere to the present.

 The Cambridge History of the Native Peoples of the Americas: Volume II, Mesoamerica edited by Richard E. W. Adams and Murdo J. MacLeod.
 Native cultures of Mesoamerica before and after contact with Europeans.
-Covers such groups as the Olmec, the Maya, the Aztec, the Zapotec, and the Tarascan.

 A Native American Encyclopedia: History, Culture, and Peoples by Barry M. Pritzker.
 Covers USA regions.
 Reference with alphabetical listings on notable leaders, government, customs, dress, dwellings, weapons, religion, and more.
 From Oxford University Press.